chestdb/chest/fibonacci_radix_tree.md

 +------+---+-------+
 ```

+## Can duplication be good?

 A challenge when implementing a radix tree in a storage-based environment is that the nodes all have the same size (in Chest, each node is a chunk).
+So, the less nodes you use, the more memory-efficient the tree is.
-So, it's often more more memory-efficient to allow some duplication.
+That's why it might make sense to allow some duplication.

 Imagine the keys `ab` and `ac` are stored: